tad-stranger/terminally_ASPIRED/README.md

 # terminally_ASPIRED 🔭

-**A customizable Python pipeline for reducing spectra from the SAAO 1.9m telescope using the [ASPIRED](https://github.com/cylammarco/ASPIRED) library.**
+**A customizable Python pipeline for reducing spectra from the SAAO 1.9m telescope's SpUpNIC spectrograph using the [ASPIRED](https://github.com/cylammarco/ASPIRED) library.**

 ---